Starpeace-Quadrants/gk-kafka-client/README.md

 yarn mkcert
 ```

-The Dockerfile copies `certs/cert.pem` into the image and sets
+The Dockerfile expects certificates to be available under `/app/certs` at
-`NODE_EXTRA_CA_CERTS` so HTTPS requests trust the local development
+runtime and sets `NODE_EXTRA_CA_CERTS` to `/app/certs/cert.pem` so HTTPS
-certificate.
+requests trust the mounted certificate.